 Architecture Overview¶

-This page explains how ntkDeploy stores data, how the app starts up, how profiles are built into deployable artifacts, and how those artifacts reach Windows devices.
+This page explains how ntkDeploy stores data across its shell and workspace databases, how the app starts up, how profiles are built into deployable artifacts, and how those artifacts reach Windows devices.
 Read this page if you want to understand why the app behaves the way it does before you start working through tutorials.

 Prerequisites¶